slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

     return True
 ```

 This algorithm takes O(n) time, but uses additional memory.
-In the worst case, when all the `Y` are different, we would have a full copy of the source set of points requiring O(n) additional memory.
+In the worst case, when all the `Y`s are different, we will have a full copy of the source set of points requiring O(n) additional memory.

 ## Two maximums